bitfocus/companion-module-tow-mixeffect/README.md

 # companion-module-tow-mixeffect
+This module will allow you to control a MixEffect instance running on iOS devices such as an iPhone, iPad, iPod Touch, etc.

-Please see HELP.md and LICENSE for more information.
+Please see [HELP.md](HELP.md) and [LICENSE](LICENSE) for more information.